mackahblay/POLICE-KILLINGS-DA-PROJECT/README.md

 4. Mental illness and fleeing: Victims exhibiting signs of mental illness did not flee at higher rates compared to those without mental illness.

 5. Body camera impact: The use of body cameras by police officers was associated with lower rates of police killings overall.
 However, when body cameras were used, certain racial groups (Asian, Black, and Hispanic) experienced higher rates of police killings compared to White individuals.

-Here are some potential conclusions and recommendations based on the analysis:

 **Conclusions**: